CenturyLinkCloud/PublicKB/Blueprints/blueprints-script-and-software-package-management.md

   </li>
   <li>You will be presented with two options for uploading the package: Browser or FTP.
 For packages less than 4MB, you can easily upload directly through your web browser by choosing "Browser Upload".
 For packages larger than 4MB, they&nbsp;<em>must</em>&nbsp;be
     uploaded using the "FTP Upload" option, but this option is available for smaller packages as well.
 Selecting the "FTP Upload" option will create an FTP account and path and display&nbsp;the credentials and URL to use for uploading.
-(Note that you may <a href="https://t3n.zendesk.com/entries/48444870-FTP-Users-in-Control-Portal" target="_blank">create your own FTP users </a>for this purpose.
+(Note that you may <a href="https://t3n.zendesk.com/entries/48444870-FTP-Users-in-Control-Portal">create your own FTP users </a>for this purpose.
 Packages must be placed in the root folder as indicated by the display.
 Once uploaded, Package zip files will appear in the Unpublished list.)&nbsp;
     <br /><img src="https://t3n.zendesk.com/attachments/token/vZL2ScXnas3NX4f1pBkhFIHlO/?name=upload-package.png" alt="upload-package.png" />
   </li>